biopython/biopython.github.io/wiki/Download.md

-Recent versions of Python (starting with Python 2.7.9 and Python 3.4) include the Python package management tool ``pip``, which allows an easy installation on all platforms.
+Recent versions of Python (starting with Python 2.7.9 and Python 3.4) include the Python package management tool ``pip``, which allows an easy installation from the command line on all platforms.
 Try:

 ``` bash
 pip install biopython
 ```

-To install from source, after downloading and uncompressing the archive, use ``pip install .`` instead.

 If pip is not already installed, try: